awilli1186/wee-website/source/content/v3/start/markup/legacy.md

 name: Legacy
 ---

-Wee works hard to maintain compatibility with IE9 which requires [conditionally serving](http://www.quirksmode.org/css/condcom.html) specific rules and polyfills.
+Wee maintains compatibility with IE9 which requires [conditionally serving](http://www.quirksmode.org/css/condcom.html) specific rules and polyfills.
 If you aren't supporting legacy browsers feel free to remove this.

 ```html
 <!--[if lte IE 9]>